kripod/gatsby-starter-strict/README.md

 ### Automatic code formatting

-[Prettier][] is an opinionated code formatter aiming to provide codebase consistency when multiple developers work on the same project.
+[Prettier][] aims to provide codebase consistency when multiple developers work on the same project.
 The main reason behind adopting it is to [stop all the on-going debates over coding styles][].

 [prettier]: https://prettier.io/
 [stop all the on-going debates over coding styles]: https://prettier.io/docs/en/why-prettier.html